openstack/keystone/doc/source/upgrading.rst

 Upgrading without downtime
 --------------------------

+..
+NOTE:

+    Upgrading without downtime is only supported in deployments upgrading *from* Newton or a newer release.

+    If upgrading a Mitaka deployment to Newton, the commands described here will be available as described below, but the ``keystone-manage db_sync --expand`` command will incur downtime (similar to running ``keystone-manage db_sync``), as it runs legacy (downtime-incurring) migrations prior to running schema expansions.

 This is a high-level description of our upgrade strategy built around additional options in ``keystone-manage db_sync``.
 Although it is much more complex than the upgrade process described above, it assumes that you are not